ABC Spark: As Dusk

-On September 9, 2009, Scream was re-launched as Dusk, shifting away from horror and "gore" to focus more broadly on paranormal and suspense-driven programming (such as Supernatural and mainstream film premieres such as Along Came a Spider), to appeal to a broader viewer demographic such as women.
+On September 9, 2009, Scream was relaunched as Dusk, with the channel abandoning horror and "gore" programming to focus more broadly on paranormal and suspense-driven programming (such as Supernatural and mainstream film premieres such as Along Came a Spider), to appeal to a broader viewer demographic such as women.

-On October 27, 2010, ownership changed once again as Shaw Communications gained a 49% stake in Scream as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.
+On October 27, 2010, another ownership change occurred when Shaw Communications gained a 49% stake in Scream as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.

-The last program aired on Dusk was the 1990 film Ghost, which was aired in a 24-hour marathon on March 22.
-As after the movie was finished, the network was relaunched as ABC Spark at 6:00 am ET on March 23.
+The last program aired on Dusk was the 1990 film Ghost, which was aired in a 24-hour marathon on March 25, 2012.
+After the final airing of the film, the network was relaunched as ABC Spark at 6:00 am ET on March 26.

 As ABC Spark

 Announcement and launch

-The announcement of the formation of ABC Spark occurred on October 26, 2011, as part of a program licensing agreement between Corus Entertainment and The Walt Disney Company.
+The formation of ABC Spark was announced on October 26, 2011, as part of a program licensing agreement between Corus Entertainment and The Walt Disney Company.
 The network was branded as ABC Spark to avoid any confusion with Astral's Family Channel, which then held the rights to programming from ABC's sister network, Disney Channel.
-The channel's broadcast licence, tentatively known then as Harmony, was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) in February 2012.
+The channel's broadcast licence, then tentatively known as Harmony, was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) in February 2012.